rsvasudev/labreport4/index.md

 ```

 Description:
 grep -r "Portland" ./technical.
 This command searches for all the files and the lines in these files, which the provided string "Portland" is in. -r enables a search for this string not only in the ./technical directory but also its subdirectories.
+This is useful because it allows for a thorougha nd wide search to be done in one command.
+Thus, files containing a specific word can be found easily and quickly, meaning there is less work for the user.

 ### grep -r "example string" <path> with file as argument
 ```ruby